-I would expect influencers to specialize in influencer marketing, but that doesn't seem to be the case.
+I would expect that influencer marketing would be very popular among influencers, but that doesn't seem to be the case.

 Overall, I'd say these numbers represent the digital marketing community quite accurately.

-Perhaps you expect me to show you the top 5 influencers from the report as a preview.
+Perhaps you expect me to show you the top influencer from the report as a preview of what you might see there.
 But that would be quite boring, wouldn't it?
 Instead, I present to you:

 5 digital marketing influencers I'd like to have a cup of tea with